cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

       Lastly, we need to make reference to the messages in the graph section.
-      This will ensure our messages are triggered correctly.
+      This will ensure your tasks trigger off of the messages correctly.

       Adapt the ``[[dependencies]]`` section in the ``suite.rc`` file to read as
       follows: